thisisevilevil/evilevil365/_posts/2024-09-27-Windows11_24H2_NotableThings.md

 ## Other notable things

+### WMIC

-* **WMIC**: Our beloved WMIC is no more, and is disabled by default in the operating system, as it has been deprecated.
+Our beloved WMIC is no more, and is disabled by default in the operating system, as it has been deprecated.
 Get-WmiObject should also get the axe soon, it was superseeded by Get-CimInstance all the way back with the release of PowerShell 3.0.
 I know at least a few of my PowerShell scripts needs some re-work, it will probably take me a while.. oh dear.

 In the meantime, if you still need it you can still manually enable it with the following command: `DISM /Online /Add-Capability /CapabilityName:WMIC~~~~​`